Do I Need a Lawyer for Probate?

 What Does a Probate Attorney Do?

-A probate attorney mainly gives legal advice regarding the estate administration.
-The attorney's role will differ based on whether the deceased had a will or if they died intestate (without a will).
+A probate attorney mainly gives legal advice regarding estate administration.
+The attorney's role will differ based on whether the decedent had a last will and testament or if they died intestate (without a will).

-Some of the things an attorney can help you with include:
+An attorney can help you with the following:

 • Transferring real estate and other assets to beneficiaries